1. Wake up for a Sunrise Viewing of Angkor Wat

 3. Take a cruise on the Tonle Sap or Mekong River

 Cambodia has many opportunities to cruise along the waterways as two major rivers run through the country, the Tonle Sap and Mekong River.
-It is possible to take a boat between Battambang and Siem Reap on the Tonle Sap River, but keep in mind that it is best to be enjoyed during the rainy season, when the river’s water level is at its highest.
+It is possible to take a boat between Battambang and Siem Reap on the Tonle Sap River, but keep in mind that the best time for cruising is during the rainy season, when the river’s water level is at its highest.
 The trip take between 8-10 hours depending on season and direction, and offer gorgeous views of small fishing villages an Cambodia’s riverside.
 Cruises are also available from Siem Reap to Phnom Penh along the mighty Mekong River, which can give tourists a rare glimpse into river life upon the banks.

 4. Ride the Bamboo Railway in Battambang